Johnny Carson: Marriages

 During fall 1971, while going through the divorce proceedings with Copeland, Carson—having dinner at the 21 Club in New York City with a group of friends that included fashion designer Mollie Parnis—spotted 40-year-old former model Joanna Holland (née Ulrich, 1931-2025) who, having done modelling work for Parnis in the past, passed by and waved at the designer.
 Taken by Holland's looks, Carson then reportedly arranged, through Parnis, for Holland to take his phone call several days later.
 Herself a divorcée, Holland had also had a child, son Tim, from a previous marriage.
 Carson's and Holland's first date in late October 1971, dinner and a show, doubled as his 46th birthday celebration and for the next year he reportedly called her every day at 4:30 p.m.
 From May 1972, Carson's Tonight Show moved production to Burbank and, soon after, Holland and her 11-year-old son joined him in California where he purchased a US$500,000 Bel-Air mansion that had originally belonged to filmmaker Mervyn LeRoy.
 During the Tonight Shows 10th-anniversary party at the Beverly Hills Hotel on September 30, 1972, Carson announced that Holland and he had been secretly married that afternoon in Santa Monica, shocking his friends and associates.
 Having spent time at luxury destinations such as Biarritz, Monte Carlo, and Saint Moritz in the early 1960s with her ex-husband, Holland reportedly introduced Carson to Western European travel—instigating their visits and stays at Hôtel du Cap in Antibes and Wimbledon Championships—which he reportedly enjoyed immensely due to being unknown there and thus not bothered by fans.
-The couple separated during November 1982, reportedly on Holland's suggestion due to Carson's infidelity, with Carson moving out of their Bel-Air home into their Malibu beach house.
+The couple separated during November 1982, reportedly at Holland's urging due to Carson's infidelity, with Carson moving out of their Bel-Air home into their Malibu beach house.
 On March 8, 1983, she filed for divorce.

-The divorce case finally ended in August 1985 with an 80-page settlement, with Holland receiving US$20 million in combined assets, from property (the couple's Bel-Air mansion, three of their Manhattan apartments: at the Pierre hotel, on Fifth Avenue, and on 62nd Street, as well as their Rolls-Royce, a Mercedes-Benz and an economy car) and cash (alimony payments of US$35,000 per month for 64 months).
+In August 1985, the divorce case ended with an 80-page settlement, with Holland receiving US$20 million in combined assets, from property (the couple's Bel-Air mansion, three of their Manhattan apartments: at the Pierre hotel, on Fifth Avenue, and on 62nd Street, as well as their Rolls-Royce, a Mercedes-Benz and an economy car) and cash (alimony payments of US$35,000 per month for 64 months).
 Following the divorce, Carson frequently used its financial terms as a source of comedic material on the Tonight Show.
 Holland's son, Carson's ex-stepson, Tim Holland, later known as Joe, died in May 1994 of pulmonary embolism.
 Joanna Holland died in July 2025, aged 93.